Riashat/icml2017-rlworkshop/index.md

 12:00pm Lunch Break

-1:30pm Mat Monfort (MIT & Microsoft) - Deep DAGGER (TBC)
+1:30pm Mat Monfort (MIT & Microsoft) - Asynchronous data aggregation for training end-to-end visual control networks

-2:00pm Riashat Islam (McGill) - On the reproducibility of policy gradient experiments
+1:50pm Riashat Islam (McGill) - On the reproducibility of policy gradient experiments

-2:20pm Tudor Berariu (Universitatea Politehnica bucharest and Bitdefender, Romania) - Reinforcement learning for the MALMO Minecraft challenge
+2:10pm Tudor Berariu (Universitatea Politehnica bucharest and Bitdefender, Romania) - Reinforcement learning for the MALMO Minecraft challenge

-2:40pm Ahmed Touati (Univ.
-Montreal) - On the convergence of Tree backup and other reinforcement learning algorithms
+2:30pm Ahmed Touati (Univ.
+Montreal) - On the convergence of tree backup and other reinforcement learning algorithms

+2:50pm Lucas Lehnert (Brown Univ.) - Transfer learning using successor state features

+3:10pm Coffee Break

-3:00pm Panel discussion: B. Ravindran (IIT Madras), Chelsea Finn (Berkeley), Alessandro Lazaric (INRIA), Katja Hofmann (Microsoft Research), Marc Bellemare (Google)
+3:30pm Panel discussion: B. Ravindran (IIT Madras), Chelsea Finn (Berkeley), Alessandro Lazaric (INRIA), Katja Hofmann (Microsoft Research), Marc Bellemare (Google)

-4:00pm Coffee Break

 If you have new reinforcement learning results that you would like to share with us, please email dprecup@cs.mcgill.ca